-Because it was nearly 100 degrees Fahrenheit we decided we would do a quick trip right near home.
-We visited a location only a few minutes from Salina, Utah.
+With temperatures nearing 100 degrees Fahrenheit, we decided on a quick rockhounding trip close to home.
+We visited a location just a few minutes from Salina, Utah.

 Some nice druzy on a stone.